geo-tp/Bitcoin-Card-Wallet/README.md

 The passphrase is an optional feature that adds an extra layer of security to your wallet.
 When set, it is combined with your BIP39 seed to generate a unique set of keys.

 **Without the correct passphrase, the wallet cannot access the same addresses or funds**, so it is crucial to remember or securely store it.

+## BIP39 Mnemonic Support:
+  - The private key is converted into a **BIP39-compliant** mnemonic phrase.
+  - The wallet generates seeds in compliance with the BIP39 standard.
+  - Supports **24-word mnemonics**.
+  - Mnemonics can be restored in other **BIP39-compatible wallets** (Electrum for example).

+#### Example of a 24 words BIP39 Mnemonic seed generated on the cardputer
+`dragon reform deer execute fee tattoo wall barely loan jealous require student pipe bamboo solve toilet latin bargain escape spray scan stay father utility`

+## Native SegWit Support:
+  - Derives **Native SegWit** Bitcoin addresses by default.
+  - The wallet uses the **BIP84 standard to derive keys**, following the path m/84'/0'/0' for Bitcoin mainnet.
+  - The **xpub key (extended public key) is generated in a standardized format** and allows the derivation of an unlimited number of public addresses

+#### Example of my segwit bitcoin address generated on the cardputer
+`bc1qcr6zdqzqsqu9dh9fr8899p59m4cq4xjl3aepmr`

 ## Random Number Generator